flathub-infra/documentation/blog/2025-02-03/index.md

 An important piece of the future Buildbot replacement is being agnostic of its CI/CD implementation.
 The idea is to provide only a business logic service, while actual building is delegated elsewhere.
 As such, it requires some relatively generic tool to execute tasks instead of maintaining two or more pipeline definitions for whatever is the CI/CD solution of the decade.

 After evaluating modern `make` replacements, I settled on [just][just].
-It seems simple enough for executing external commands, and has a nifty way of defining recipes with a specific shebang from the get-go, so it's all single file even when using a mix of Python and Bash.
+It seems simple enough for executing external commands, and has a nifty way of defining recipes with a specific shebang from the get-go, so it's all a single file even when using a mix of Python and Bash.

 I copied all build steps done by the Buildbot workers to specific recipes to have a single entry point.
 Then I started doing back flips with GitHub Actions to see if this is a viable way in the first place; turns out it is, although not without some hurdles.

-While GitHub Actions have a native way of executing all steps inside a Docker container, the host running said container is full of bloat and barely any free disk space. [bbhtt][bbhtt] suggested how to remove unneeded files, which also meant each build step is prefixed with `docker run` as we want to re-use existing [flatpak-builder-lint][flatpak-builder-lint] image instead of meddling with Ubuntu.
+While GitHub Actions have a native way of executing all steps inside a Docker container, the host running said container is full of bloat and barely has any free disk space. [bbhtt][bbhtt] suggested how to remove unneeded files, which also meant each build step is prefixed with `docker run` as we want to re-use existing [flatpak-builder-lint][flatpak-builder-lint] image instead of meddling with Ubuntu.

 Then I went to GNOME GItLab to implement identical pipeline because I have no mouth and I must write YAML.
 GitLab has its set of quirks but after configuring its runners to stop dropping job output and kindly asking GitLab to stop unconditionally kill jobs whose logs exceeded a certain size, we've got the answer: it will blend!